 Dr. White advises flutists nationally as Chair of the National Flute Association’s Career and Artistic Development Committee.
 As past President of the Colorado Flute Association, she coordinated flute events for all ages, connecting the Colorado flute community with unique performing and learning opportunities alongside international artists.
 She currently serves as Vice-President of the Kansas Flute Society.
 Influential teachers and mentors include Christina Jennings, Brook Ferguson, Janet Arms, Dawn Lawler, Carol Meves, Jeffrey Nytch, Michelle Stanley, and Stephanie Jutt.
 She earned degrees from the University of Colorado Boulder (DMA), The Hartt School (MM), and the University of Wisconsin Madison (BM).

 She has been an Artist in Residence for Off the Hook Arts (Fort Collins, CO) and the Atlantic Music Festival (Maine) and recently performed with the Boulder Bach Festival and Colorado MahlerFest.
 Since winning top awards in various concerto and young artist competitions, she was named a semifinalist in the prestigious Myrna Brown Artist Competition and can be heard in solo and orchestral performances on Wyoming Public Radio and KGNU Boulder Radio.
-In Fall 2019, Dr. White made her first solo appearance at Carnegie Hall.
+In 2019, Dr. White made her first solo appearance at Carnegie Hall.

 Dr. White has been a guest artist at universities and arts venues across the country, including UMass-Amherst, Texas A&M-Commerce, and CU Boulder.
 Topics include grant writing, electroacoustic music, memorization, piccolo techniques and more.